frossm/getopt.btm/README.md

 ## INTRODUCTION  ##
-GetOpt is a very useful UNIX tool that will process command line options.
+GetOpt is a very useful UNIX tool that will process command line options and allow the parsing and heavy lifting to be done in the background so they can be easily processed by the calling program.
 I wanted to build a similar capability for my TakeCmd batch files.

-Detailed instructions reside below, but at a high level, this batch file is called from a source file and is sent the command line entered.
+Detailed instructions reside below, but at a high level, this batch file is called from a source batch file and is sent the command line entered (%*).
 It will process the switches, options and parameters and set environment variables that can be referenced when control is passed back to the calling script.

 The best way to learn this tool is probably to just turn on DEBUG mode and run GetOpt.btm and give it parameters.
 You'll see everything that is being done very clearly (if I do say so myself.)
 To turn on Debug Mode just execute the following in your tcc window before you run GetOpt.btm.
 This also works if you run your batch file that calls GetOpt.btm.